 On November 2, 2018

-Last month, the Kansas Soybean Commission and Kansas Farm Bureau hosted the fifth Farm Food Tour across Kansas.
+In October, the Kansas Soybean Commission and Kansas Farm Bureau hosted the fifth Farm Food Tour across Kansas.
 The Farm Food Tour opens the doors to Kansas agriculture and creates meaningful conversations about food and the people who grow it.

 Eight food bloggers from around the country joined in on this three-day experience to see firsthand what farm life in our state is really like.
 Along with representatives from Kansas Soybean and KFB, Amy France of France Family Farms joined the tour to give additional information and answer questions along the ride.

 And there were a lot of questions!
 “What’s a grain elevator?”
 “Why do cows ‘moo’?”
 “How do farmers and ranchers record data about their livestock?”
 “How do you choose the best meat at the grocery store?”
 “What are the differences in cattle breeds?”
 “Why have an ethanol plant at a feed yard?”